drinkwater0/nucleus-shape-detective/README.md

 ## Model
 Baseline: ResNet‑18 (torchvision) fine‑tuned for 2 classes.
 Images are resized to 224 × 224 and histogram‑equalised.

- ## requirements.txt
- torch>=2.2
- torchvision
- pandas
- scikit-learn
- matplotlib
- albumentations
- streamlit
- pillow
- pytest